Get all the latest data for Puerto Plata?

 Which neighborhoods have the highest rents in Puerto Plata as of 2026?

-These Puerto Plata neighborhoods command premium rents because they offer beach access, gated security, resort-style amenities, and appeal strongly to expats and long-stay visitors who are willing to pay in US dollars.
+These Puerto Plata neighborhoods command premium rents because they offer beach access, resort surroundings, furnished apartments, security, views, parking and better appeal for foreign tenants.

 Where do young professionals prefer to rent in Puerto Plata right now?